-Two of the most popular routes are searching for one yourself through a nanny-finding website, or hiring a nanny agency to find one for you.
+Two of the most popular routes are searching for one yourself online, using a nanny website or app, or hiring a nanny agency to find one for you.
 We asked experts for their insights into these two methods, so that you can decide which one will work best for you and your family.

-Online nanny services act as a partner in helping you source candidates.
-While there are a variety of websites, they differ in what they offer.
-Mostly you post a job on their site and then present you with a list of applicants based on your criteria.
+Online nanny sites act as a partner in helping you source candidates.
+While there are a variety of websites and online marketplaces, they differ in what they offer.
+For the most part, you post a job on their site, either from your mobile phone or home computer, and then they present you with a list of applicants based on your criteria.
 Then you can contact caregivers for a fee.

 Pros of using a nanny-finding website

-- Easy access to caregivers: National care-finding sites often list applicants from all over the U.S., giving parents the flexibility of accessing caregivers, even if they are traveling.
-You also have the option of searching and emailing applicants 24 hours a day.
-“Some parents want more control over their search and want to choose the candidates to interview.
-A parent who has the time and wants the control of streamlining the candidates on her own will like the flexibility an online agency offers,” says Carolyn Stolov, family life expert at Care.com.
+- Easy access to professional nannies.
+National care-finding sites often list applicants from all over the U.S., giving parents the flexibility of accessing caregivers, even if they are traveling.
+You also have the option of searching and emailing applicants 24 hours a day — completely online or from the convenience of your mobile phone.

-- Affordability: Online nanny-finding services are a less expensive option for families who can’t afford a full service placement agency.
+- Affordability.
+Online nanny sites are a less expensive option for families who can’t afford a full-service nanny placement agency.
 Online services typically offer subscriptions from one month to one year.

-- A team of caregivers: Nanny-finding sites often let you work with numerous caregivers simultaneously at no extra cost.
+- A team of caregivers.
+Nanny websites often let you work with numerous caregivers simultaneously at no extra cost.
 Maybe you need a nanny during the week and a babysitter every other weekend.
 Or, maybe you only need an after-school sitter or last-minute backup care.
-You get more flexibility to work with an unlimited number of caregivers to fit your life’s specific needs.
+You get more flexibility to work with an unlimited number of caregivers to fit your life’s specific needs.”

 Considerations when using a nanny-finding website